Katrina Millhagen

 Training, qualifications & experience

-I am registered with the HCPC (Health & Care Professions Council), BAAT (British Association of Art Therapists) and BACP (British Association of Counselling & Psychotherapists).
-After qualifying as a senior psychotherapist, supervisor (MBACP) & art psychotherapist, I practiced for 35 years.
-I completed a Post Graduate Diploma in Art Therapy in 1986 and an MA in Art Psychotherapy in 1992.
+I am registered with the HCPC (Health & Care Professions Council), BAAT (British Association of Art Therapists) and BACP (British Association for Counselling and Psychotherapy).
+Since qualifying as an art psychotherapist, I have practised for 38 years as both a therapist and supervisor.
+I am a Senior Accredited Practitioner with BACP (MBACP).
+I completed a Postgraduate Diploma in Art Therapy in 1986 and an MA in Art Psychotherapy in 1992.

-I offer online work in a quiet and uninterrupted space.
-For those who wish to engage with painting, drawing, clay etc. this can take place online if you have some art materials to hand.
-Art work can also be carried out outside of sessions and then be brought in for joint exploration.
-Images from our dreams and life experiences often appear in the artwork.
-No artistic skills are required, just a wish to engage.
+I offer online sessions in a quiet and uninterrupted setting.
+For those who wish to engage with painting, drawing, clay, etc., this can take place online provided you have some art materials available.
+Artwork may also be created between sessions and brought for shared exploration.
+Images from dreams and lived experiences often emerge naturally within the creative process.
+No artistic skill is required — only a willingness to engage.

 Member organisations